creecros/Mailmagik/README.md

 *WELL THIS IS THE PLUGIN FOR YOU!*

 Install this plugin today, connect to an IMAP server of your choosing, and boom!
-You will be making Email Magik in no time!
+You will be making MailMagik in no time!

-So come on, give it a go, and let's all make Email Magik happen together!
+So come on, give it a go, and let's all make MailMagik happen together!

 This plugin allows you to connect Kanboard directly to an IMAP server.
 Once connected, you can: